 Rough sleeper outreach

-Part of our commitment is to street Homeless, and as such we provide volunteer led community outreach.
-The aim of which is to signpost, provide hot drinks and essentials including information and advice to rough sleepers, street homeless, those not accessing shelter and those in transit.
-Our commitment is to provide this provision 7 days a week.
-This all possible thanks to the building of positive, appropriate working relationships across agencies and is testament to Hull’s commitment to those in need.
+Part of our commitment is to those who find themselves street Homeless, and as such we provide volunteer led rough sleeper outreach in Hull and the East Riding.
+This a charitable contribution in support of the Local Authorities outreach provision undertaken by Emmaus.
+The aim is to signpost, give information and advice to rough sleepers, street homeless, those not accessing shelter and those in transit.
+Our offering also includes advocacy for rough sleepers in appointments and housing or health related meetings, we tie this in with our drop in service which runs weekly to give people a safe place to visit and support their pathways.
+Our commitment is to provide this provision 5 days a week, including over weekends.
+This is all possible thanks to the building of positive and appropriate working relationships across agencies and is testament to Hull’s commitment to those in need.

 To report a rough sleeper in Hull and the East Riding

 Call us on (01430) 266309 to report a rough sleeper and leave a message with full details if necessary

 If you are concerned someone my be at risk of becoming street homeless email us at firstname.lastname@example.org and we can give you advice